SquareSR/Testing-Red-Classic/advanced.md

 Surf Menu:
 - Use Super Repel
-- Use HM03 to Squirtle (over slot 2 Tail Whip if Squirtle already knows Dig)
+- Teach HM03 Surf to Squirtle (over slot 2 Tail Whip if Squirtle already knows Dig)
 - Surf to Mansion

 > Get the Carbos if 0-1, 5-8, (11-12), 13 SPD DV